grate-driver/grate/Assembler-syntax.md

 - The source register modifier "mod" is optional, where "mod" is "abs" (absolute) or "neg" (negate) or it's combination.
 - The scalar NOPs or vector NOPv operations could be omitted for brevity.
-- Source registers (rA, rB, rC) are: general purpose rN, where N is 0-31; constant c[N], where N is 0-255; attribute a[N], where N is 0-31 and address register An, where n is 0 or 1.
+- Source registers (rA, rB, rC) are: general purpose rN, where N is 0-31; constant c[N], where N is 0-255; attribute a[N], where N is 0-31.
+- Destination register rD is rN or address register A0/A1, depending on the operation.
 - Relative addressing could be applied to the constant, attribute and export register, hence they are given in square brackets.
 - Source register swizzle "xyzw", swizzles the respective components of the source register.